 So, what should you do?

-No matter who you are and what your medical comorbidities are, there are several easy steps you can take to help prevent getting infected with SARS-CoV-2.
+No matter who you are and what your medical conditions are, there are several easy steps you can take to help prevent getting infected with SARS-CoV-2.
 If possible, avoid contact with others—especially those who are sick.
 If you do have to leave your house, remember to practice social distancing, which involves avoiding large groups of people and staying at least six feet away from everybody else.
 If you are in a public area where social distancing is difficult, wear a cloth face covering (this protects others from you, in case you happen to be sick).
 Wash your hands frequently—especially before eating and touching your face.
-And if you do think you are sick and at risk of getting severe symptoms, do not hesitate to seek out medical care.
+And if you do think you are sick and at risk of getting severe symptoms, do not hesitate to seek medical care.